openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 This layout change is disabled automatically if the model does not have operations that OpenVINO&trade needs to execute in the NCHW layout, for example, Convolutions in NHWC layout.

-It is still possible to force Model Optimizer to do a layout change, using `--disable_nhwc_to_nchw` command-line parameter, although it is not advised.

 Layout change is a complex problem and will be addressed here very briefly.
 For more details on how it works, refer to the source code of the transformations mentioned in the below summary of the process: